noviscient/Factsheet-Wiki/README.md

   ### Formula(words)
   1. Compute the cumulative returns series:
      $$\ C_t = \prod\limits_{i=0}^{t} (1 + R_i) $$
-     where $t$ represents the index of the returns series.
+     where $t$ represents the date of the returns series.
   2. Calculate the drawdown series:
      $$\ D_t = \frac{C_t}{{\max\limits_{i=0}^{t}(C_i)}} - 1 $$
      where $D_t$ represents the drawdown at time $t$ and $\max\limits_{i=0}^{t}(C_i)$ is the maximum cumulative returns observed up to time $t$